 3.

-Acquiring new community & office space.
+Acquiring community space.

 The Institute is committed to expanding the national collection and preventing significant artifacts from leaving the country through private sales—fostering ethical acquisitions, donations, and loans.